Who we are

 Paul Schreiner

-Paul is co-director leading the plant nutrition and product quality group.
+Paul was co-director leading the plant nutrition and product quality group until spring 2024.
 The goals of this group include defining nutrient guidelines based on productivity and quality for different grape markets and regions, developing new tissue nutrient sampling protocols, and ground-truthing sensors developed by the engineering team.
-He is working with commercial vineyards in Oregon to evaluate nutrient guidelines.
-This work extends his research in grapevine nutrition and sustainable practices that balance production, product quality, and environmental impact.
+Paul worked with commercial vineyards in Oregon to evaluate nutrient guidelines during the project.

 Patty Skinkis